Technical SEO Audit Checklist For Local Businesses

 - Server Response Time: For Australian businesses, local hosting matters.
 Choosing a provider with servers in Sydney or Melbourne, like VentraIP or SiteGround, can dramatically cut down latency for your customers.

 Aim for a page load time of under 3 seconds.
-Research from Google shows that 53% of mobile users will abandon a site if it takes longer than that to load.
+Google’s own research has long shown that over half of mobile visits are abandoned when a page takes longer than three seconds to load.
+That figure is from 2016, but the behaviour has not changed.

 Is My Website Truly Mobile-Friendly?

-With nearly half of all web traffic in Australia coming from mobile devices, your site must work flawlessly on a smaller screen.
-A mobile-friendly site isn’t just a ‘nice-to-have’; it’s essential for capturing local search traffic.
+With more than half of all web traffic in Australia coming from mobile devices, your site must work properly on a smaller screen.
+A mobile-friendly site is not a nice-to-have, it is essential for capturing local search traffic.

 - Responsive Design: Does your site’s layout adapt smoothly to different screen sizes?
 Text should be readable without pinching to zoom.